 You can use these insights to customize your pitch to solve their specific pain point.
 And create messages that speak to a specific motivation.
 Not one unique to only the best target segment ever, but expressed through attitudes and behaviors that resonate with all humanity everywhere, making your product irresistible.

 In addition, knowledge of customers’ usage patterns and feedback can also be obtained to contribute to predictive behavior.
-The next best offer, which can represent what they are likely to need or like in the future.
+The next best offer can represent what they are likely to need or like in the future.
 That way, you can help, begin to upgrade, cross sell to your customers before they even realize this is a need.

 When you show that you get your audience, you build trust and loyalty.
 This often results in repeat sales and also leads them to refer your products to others.